Hammarou/README-Generator/README.md

 ## Contribution

-Feel free to fork this project, submit issues, or make pull requests if you have suggestions or improvements.
+Feel free to fork this application, submit issues, or make pull requests if you have suggestions or improvements.
 Contributions are welcome!

 ## License

-This project is licensed under the [MIT](LICENSE) license.
+This application is licensed under the [MIT](LICENSE) license.